Louis-René Levassor de Latouche Tréville: Service in France during the Revolution

 Latouche-Tréville was promoted to rear-admiral on 1 January 1793.
 He was then sent on a mission to Napoli, after that kingdom's ambassador to Constantinople had precipitated a diplomatic conflict by insulting his French counterpart.
 Latouche threatened to bombard the city, and obtained apologies from Ferdinand I of the Two Sicilies.
 Latouche then departed, but had to double back to Napoli to repair due to gale-force winds, eventually making his rendezvous with Truguet on 8 February 1793.
 On 14 February, they landed 6,000 volunteers at Cagliari, who had to reembark under fire and in a gale two days later.
 The fleet then returned to Toulon once more.

 In March 1793, amid the War of the First Coalition, Latouche took command of the "Naval Army of the Ocean" (the Brest fleet), but as soon as he took up his position, revolutionary subordinates denounced him as an aristocrat.
 On 15 September, at the height of the Reign of Terror, he was arrested as a "suspect" on orders of the Committee of Public Safety, and cashiered on 3 October.
 He spent one year in La Force Prison, and was freed only on 20 September 1794, after the Thermidorian Reaction.

 Freed, Latouche returned to Montargis, where he was appointed chief of the Legion of the National Guard for the district.
-A Freemason, he rose to Vénérable in the Lodge Les Disciples d’Heredom et de la Madeleine Réunis, of Montargis.
+A Freemason, he rose to Vénérable in the Lodge Les Disciples d'Heredom et de la Madeleine Réunis, of Montargis.
 Latouche was rehabilitated under the Directoire and had his rank reinstated in December 1795, but nonetheless was left for five years without a command in the Navy.
 From 1797 to 1798, he managed equipment for the Navy with a ship-owner friend, and by 1799 he had grown so desperate that he advertised in Le Moniteur Universel for privateer captainships.
 It was not until 1799 that he returned to active duty.

 Service at the Flottille de Boulogne

 In 1799, Latouche was appointed to lead a naval division in Brest, with his mark on the 74-gun Mont Blanc.
 Soon after, he was appointed to command the full Brest fleet, and transferred his flag onto the 110-gun Terrible.
 Latouche-Tréville defended the harbour until the government decided to disband the naval Army of Brest; Latouche-Tréville then sailed four of its ships to Rochefort.

 Soon after, advised by Navy minister Forfait, First Consul Bonaparte chose Latouche-Tréville to organise and lead the Flottille de Boulogne.
 This vast fleet of small ships was ostensibly designed to ferry an invasion army to England, but was in fact a disinformation ploy to pressure the British into negotiating the Treaty of Amiens.
 The ploy helped to disguise the true goal of the French military, which was massing armies in Boulogne for an invasion of Austria.
-Soon after his arrival, on 4 August and 15 August 1801, Latouche-Tréville repelled the several British raids that Admiral Nelson launched to destroy the Flottille.
+Soon after his arrival, on 4 August and 15 August 1801, Latouche-Tréville repelled raids on Boulogne that Admiral Horatio Nelson launched to destroy the Flottille.